ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 4  Sgòr an Lochain Uaine    1258  57.057999  -3.725416
 ```

-Our columns in the `dataframe` are individual Series of data.
+Our columns in the `dataframe` object are individual Series of data.
 We can access them by referring to the column name e.g. `dataframe['column-name']`.
 Have a go at adding these extra statements to your script, and check that you get the same output:

 ```python
 print(dataframe['Hill Name'])